 The final balance of assets must be prepared for both the legal predecessor and the legal successor companies as at the date of company registration or the date set for the transformation, within ninety days of registration of the company created by the transformation.

-The following homepages provide useful information about transferring ownership of holdings (shares):
+The following websites provide useful information about the foundation, operation and reorganisation of companies: